 Dennie studied environmental-sustainability in architecture school and has been intimately involved in its implementation since the beginning of the green movement.

-Contact the Office of Evangeline Dennie at firstname.lastname@example.org for a consultation to determine she can help you achieve an aesthetically-evocative and environmentally-sustainable design.
+Contact the office of Evangeline Dennie, LEED AP at email@example.com for a consultation to determine she can help you achieve a new level of success for your property.